 Lunch saw one of the few food trucks left in Chicago appear outside the building.
 Chicago isn’t as much of a food truck/food stand city anymore (like SF or NYC).
 I see them periodically but not in the same waves that descend upon downtown parks in places like Boston.
 Also, the Roaming Hunger app is empty when I pull it up to search the city.

 At first, I thought this was a seasonal thing, that the food trucks disappear when the weather gets cold, but I’m told that this has evolved because of a city ordinance that forces all food trucks to park at least 200 feet from brick-and-mortar restaurants.
 This is rather hard to do in a place that is full of restaurants.

 As such, many trucks have left Chicago for other destinations that are less restrictive.
 Boo Coo Roux is one of the few trucks I’ve seen; it’s a cajun food truck.
 The food is not very gluten-friendly and the cajun fries are really poutine in disguise.

 I went to Union for the Buffalo Duck wing.
 My co-workers talked on and on and on and on about this fabulous food creation… so much so that I made a reservation at Union so I could try this supposedly unbelievable dish.
 I’ll admit it was good; about a 3.5/5 good.

 One thing to note about Union is you should absolutely book a reservation.
-This place gets busy (even though I managed to snap a photo before the wave of people arrived); every person ahead of me in line who didn’t have a reservation were put on a wait list.
+This place gets busy (even though I managed to snap a photo before the wave of people arrived); every person ahead of me in line who didn’t have a reservation was put on a waitlist.